rbunge-nsc/code-compare/CONTRIBUTING.md

 Use the Github issues to let the group know if a webpage has inaccurate info/typos.
 (Or just message the group chat on google chats.)

 # How to submit changes to another members page:
-- Use the Pull request protocal developed by the group.
+- Use the Pull request protocol developed by the group.

 # Group Responsbilities:
 - Every member will work on their own page.